rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

   - Template generators
   - Rendering functions
   - Event handlers
-- Use one of the object creation methods above (we recommend the ES6 `class` syntax) to define blueprints for your top-level objects
+- Use `class` to define blueprints for your top-level objects
   - Expect to use a constructor for setting 1) default values or 2) values passed in when creating the object.
+- Use private properties/methods wherever appropriate